BunmiOlakanmi/PyBank_PyPoll/README.md

 - The greatest decrease in losses (date and amount) over the entire period

 My final script can print the analysis to the terminal and export a text file with the results.
 The text file is named web_final.txt
+The Python script, csv file and output text file for this challenge are saved in PyBank folder.